Noemie Bisserbe and Betsy McKay

 February 2, 2016

 Drug companies are beginning early-stage research to develop a new vaccine against the rapidly spreading Zika virus, joining the race to control an outbreak that the World Health Organization said constitutes a global public-health emergency.
+Research is only at the preliminary stage at this moment in time, which suggests we are a long way from having inter partes reviews conducted on any important patent applications.

 It might be years, however, before any vaccine reaches the market, meaning the new wave of research is unlikely to help curb the current outbreak.
 Though Zika generally makes people only mildly ill for a few days, it has been linked to a serious birth defect in which babies are born with undersized skulls and brains.